-Islamic mortgages are based on co-ownership between you and the bank.
+Islamic mortgages are a co-ownership between you and the bank.

-They do not involve the same lending/borrowing that traditional mortgages do.
+They do not involve the same lending or borrowing that traditional mortgages do.

 Instead the bank buys the property on your behalf and becomes the legal owner.

 You then make monthly payments.
-But instead of being considered a debt, these payments are like rent.
+But instead of debt, these payments are like rent.